HOME PAGE WHO WE ARE QTH INTERESTs RADIO DEVICEs ANTENNAs INSTRUMENTs

 transmission test.
 We put the antenna of the hand-transmitter

-for 70 cm and we ear the voice of I2ORX “Mimma, I receive your
+for 70 cm and we ear the voice of I2ORX “Mimma, I receive your call”.

-It’s difficult for him to believe how our conditions are and it’s
+It’s difficult for him to believe how our conditions are and it’s difficult

-the videocamera Mark XIV and I2YOT sets for a close up.
+the videocamera after dinner.
+We connect the videocamera Mark XIV and I2YOT sets for a close up.
+We are waiting.

 On 2 meters Giampaolo says “ Mimma do not move, please!
 OK.